WheezyE/Winelink/docs/README.md

  - [K6ETA](http://k6eta.com/linux/installing-rms-express-on-linux-with-wine) & [DCJ21](https://dcj21net.wordpress.com/2016/06/17/install-rms-express-linux/)'s Winlink on Linux guides
  - [KM4ACK](https://github.com/km4ack/pi-build) & OH8STN for inspiration
  - N7ACW & AD7HE for getting me started in ham radio
- - Raspberry Pi is a trademark of the Raspberry Pi Foundation

          "My humanity is bound up in yours, for we can only be human together"
                                                      - Nelson Mandela

 ## Legal
 All software used by this script is free and legal to use (with the exception of VARA, of course, which is shareware).
 Box86 and Wine are both open-source (which avoids the legal problems of use & distribution that ExaGear had - ExaGear also ran much slower than Box86 and is no-longer maintained, despite what Huawei says these days).
 All proprietary Windows DLL files required by Wine are downloaded directly from Microsoft and installed according to their redistribution guidelines.
+Raspberry Pi is a trademark of the Raspberry Pi Foundation

 ## Future work
  - [x] Make a logo for the github page.